camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 ### Error scenarios <a name="error-scenarios"></a>

 * All errors explicitly documented in the API spec must be covered by one or more dedicated error scenarios.
-  - In particular operations that expect a `device` object allowing one or more identifiers to be provided, must include scenarios to test all error cases defined.
+  - In particular operations that expect a `device` object allowing one or more identifiers to be provided, must include scenarios to test the error cases defined, aligned with the device error management section of the API design guidelines.

 * It must be validated that the HTTP status code and response property `code` are exactly those specified in the API spec.